punkgenius84/xrp-12hr-bot/README.md

-a discord hook for xrp 12hr reports
+a discord hook for XRP 3-4 hr reports and Alerts